flitbit/minioc/README.md

 A miniature, conventions-based IOC implementation for nodejs.

+!!
+This document is a work in progress.

 ## Background

 After using [angularjs](http://angularjs.org/) for a while I became envious of its IoC facility and decided to create something for nodejs that delivered similar convenience.